Updated: Apr 7

 Pre-heat the oven to 175 degrees Celsius and line or lightly grease a loaf tin.

-In a large bowl, add the zucchini, ghee and sugar.
+In a large bowl, add the zucchini, oil and sugar.
 Combine well with a wooden spoon.

 Sift all dry ingredients over the top of the zucchini mix and then combine well.